fortunejuggle/src/docs/lpic2.210.1.md

 The process of requesting and assigning addresses works as follows:

--   When a computer starts, it sends a request to the network.
+-   `DHCPDISCOVER` When a computer starts, it sends a broadcast to the network.
+    The client attempts to find a DHCP server on the wire.

 -   Any DHCP servers that receive this request decide what address and other configuration options to assign to the client.
 This is typically based on things like: which network the request arrived on, or the MAC address of the  interface that sent the request.

--   Each server sends a packet which offers to assign the address to the client.
+-   `DHCPOFFER` Each server sends a packet which offers to assign the address to the client.

--   The client decides which offer to accept, and sends a message to the server confirming the choice.
+-   `DHCPREQUEST` The client decides which offer to accept, and sends a message to the server confirming the choice.

--   The server acknowledges that it has recorded this address.
+-   `DHCPACK/DHCPNACK` The server acknowledges that it has recorded this address.

 Amongst the most commonly used configuration items are: `ip-address`, `host-name`, `domain-name`, `subnet-mask`, `broadcast-address`,